What's Included in the Price

 What Affects the Cost

 - House construction.
 Raised timber-floor Queenslanders provide easy subfloor access.
-Slab-on-ground homes require cutting to reach pipes.
+Slab-on-ground homes in newer estates require cutting to reach buried pipes.

 - Pipe material.
-Copper pipes in pre-1990s homes develop pinhole leaks from dezincification.
-Poly and PEX in newer builds are faster to repair.
+Copper pipes ($12–$25/m) in pre-1990s homes develop pinhole leaks from pitting corrosion.
+PEX ($8–$15/m for Rehau, Auspex, or Tradepex) in newer builds is faster and cheaper to repair.

 - Soil movement.
-Brisbane's reactive clay soils expand and contract seasonally, stressing underground pipes and joints.
+Brisbane's reactive clay soils expand in the wet season and shrink during dry spells, stressing underground pipe joints over years.

 - Time of callout.
-After-hours and weekend emergency rates are significantly higher than business-hours rates.
+After-hours and weekend emergency rates add $150–$300+ to the callout fee, with hourly labour rates 50–100% higher than business hours.

 - Leak location.
-External underground pipes may need excavation and reinstatement of landscaping or concrete.
+External underground pipes may need excavation and reinstatement of landscaping or concrete paths.

 A leaking joint on an exposed copper pipe under a raised Queenslander in Paddington sits toward $200.
-An underground pipe burst beneath a concrete slab in a newer Springfield Lakes estate, requiring excavation, pipe replacement, and slab reinstatement, pushes toward $1,800.
+An underground pipe burst beneath a concrete slab in a newer Springfield Lakes estate, requiring specialist leak detection, excavation, pipe replacement, and slab reinstatement pushes toward $1,800.

 After-hours, weekend, and public holiday callouts carry premium rates.
 If you have turned off the water at the meter and the leak is not actively spreading, scheduling the repair during business hours saves money.
 If water is still flowing and you cannot isolate it, call immediately.